 Who are we at Dyslexia Scotland?

 Our President is former world champion Formula One racing driver Sir Jackie Stewart OBE.
-Our Vice President is Julia Trotter MBE.
+Our Vice Presidents are Julia Trotter MBE, Audrey Baxter and Dougray Scott.

 Our Board of Directors is responsible for running the charity.
 The Chair of the Board is David Shaw.
-Our Directors are Susie Agnew, Ronnie Davidson, Mary Evans, Andy Laverty, Peter Lederer, Karen McGill, Jim McGregor, Mike Gibson and Irene Lumsden.
+Our Directors are Ronnie Davidson, Mary Evans, Andy Laverty, Peter Lederer, Karen McGill, Mike Gibson and Irene Lumsden.

-As of May 2012, we have a team of high profile Ambassadors, notable in various parts of Scottish society, who have signed up to help Dyslexia Scotland raise awareness of the issues faced by people with dyslexia.
-We also have a group of Young Ambassadors who help raise awareness to other young people and teachers.
+We have a group of high profile Ambassadors, notable in various parts of Scottish society, who help Dyslexia Scotland raise awareness of the issues faced by people with dyslexia.
+We also have a group of Young Ambassadors who help raise awareness to other young people and their learning communities.

-Our small staff team runs the charity, led by the Chief Executive Cathy Magee.
-Click here to see all the staff team's contact details.
+Our small staff group runs the charity, led by the Chief Executive Cathy Magee.

 The Members’ Representative Council – or 'the Council' for short – advises the Board.
 It’s made up of representatives from local branches, committees, the Adult Network and the Board.
 The Chair of the Council is Irene Lumsden.

 We have a network of local branches across Scotland, all run by volunteers.